neutron-project/form-bundle/Resources/doc/multi_select.md

 It provides the following functionalities:

 - search in big sets
-- add/remove rows by checking the checkboxes
+- add/remove rows by checkboxes
-- easy and transparent integration with doctrine orm
+- easy and transparent integration with Doctrine ORM

 Imagine that you have *Category* and *Product* entities.
 You want to add some products to a category.
 The solution is *NeutronMultiSelect*.